Shtifan/Debeliq/README.md

 # Debeliq Discord Bot

-A Discord bot built with Discord.js and Discord Player for music playback and other features.

-## Features

-- Music
-- Games
-- Moderation
+Debeliq is a discord bot that can play music, games and moderate your server.

 ## Prerequisites

--   Node.js (v16 or higher)
+-   Node.js
 -   Python 3.8–3.11 (required for chess solver functionality)
 -   FFmpeg (required for music playback)
 -   Docker (required for execute command functionality)